All About Easter

 Did You Know?

-- More than 118 million cards will be exchanged this year on Easter, making it the fourth largest card-sending event in the US.
+- More than 118 million cards will be exchanged a year on Easter, making it the fourth largest card-sending event in the US.

 - The white lily is a symbol of Christ's resurrection, and that is why it is sometimes referred to as an Easter lily.